urbanslug/blog/posts/2017-10-16-code-pipeline-putting-everything-together.md

 go into the deploy server and then run an ansible script and have it roll back to a specific tag/branch.

-In the next post we shall talk about continuous deployment in a microservice architechture using the same tools but deploying to AWS ECS.
+In the [next post] we'll talk about continuous deployment in a microservice architechture using the same tools but deploying to AWS ECS.

 [here's my vars file]: https://github.com/urbanslug/playbooks/blob/master/roles/base/vars/vars.yml#L1